 Data Protection & Note keeping

 To ensure transparency and accountability written notes are kept by your therapist, these are however, minimal in content and considered an 'aide memoire'.
 These are stored securely in a locked cabinet for 7 years after therapy has ended.
-In the event of the therapist being suddenly unavailable an appointed professional executor (Lisa Fairhead) will contact you, she will advise you on accessing alternative services.
+In the event of the therapist being suddenly unavailable an appointed professional executor (Dr Ellie Birtley) will contact you, she will advise you on accessing alternative services.
 These are the only two individuals who will have access to your notes.

 To enable your contact details to be held by me, in accordance with GDPR, I need your permission to retain your contact details (mobile phone and email address), your signature on this document gives your permission for this information to be retained.